Noka993/Noka993/README.md

 - 🐳 Dockerized development environment
 - 🧪 Unit and integration testing with JUnit and Testcontainers

-The project also includes a React frontend built with Vite and Material UI.

 ---

 ### 🔹 [FastAPI PostgreSQL Posts API](https://github.com/Noka993/fast-api)